 My favorite thing about Ghost Story was Marianne Faithfull’s wonderful performance as a ghostly apparition.
 I adore Marianne Faithfull and she’s perfectly cast here as the tortured, yet lovely and effervescent Sophy.
-Marianne does a wonderful job of injecting the film with some much needed vitality and charm.
+Faithfull does a wonderful job of injecting the film with some much-needed vitality, mystique, and charm.
 The rest of the cast is good but they often seem uncommitted to the material.
-The talented actress and Hammer regular Barbara Shelley also has a small role as the matron of a madhouse but she’s never given enough screen time.
+The talented actress and Hammer regular Barbara Shelley also has a small role as the matron of a madhouse but unfortunately, she’s not given much screen time.

-Director Stephen Weeks had only made a few films before making Ghost Story in 1974, including the entertaining Amicus production I, Monster (1971), which starred Christopher Lee and was based on Robert Louis Stevenson’s classic horror novel Dr. Jekyll & Mr. Hyde.
+Director Stephen Weeks had only made a few films before making Ghost Story in 1974, including the entertaining Amicus production I, Monster (1971), which was based on Robert Louis Stevenson’s classic horror novel Dr. Jekyll & Mr. Hyde and starred Christopher Lee.
 The independently made Ghost Story has a much more adult script, but it lacks the raw energy found in I, Monster.
-Both of the director’s horror films are well worth seeking out if you enjoy British thrillers with a gothic sensibility and period setting.
+Despite my complaints, both of the director’s horror films are well worth seeking out if you enjoy British thrillers with a gothic sensibility and period setting.

-Unfortunately Ghost Story is only available on video at the moment and the print seems damaged and distorted.
+Ghost Story is only available on video at the moment and the prints I’ve come across are damaged and distorted.
 I, Monster is available on DVD from Image Entertainment, but the quality isn’t much better.
 Both films would really benefit from being restored and I’m sure I would enjoy them more if I was able to see them under better circumstances.
-Hopefully that will happen in the future.
+Hopefully, that will happen in the future.

 – The Official Website of Marianne Faithfull